abdullahyusafzai/traceitem/README.md

 This project is open for educational use.
 You are free to modify and improve it for learning purposes.

-## 🙏 Acknowledgement

-Special thanks to teachers and mentors who supported the development of this project.

 ## 📬 Contact

 If you have questions or suggestions, feel free to contact the project author.